indraminsk/proxy-server/readme.md

 `clear; ./lsel` – for linux (arm64, by default will be use port 9080)

-run below curl requests in proxy-server folder.
+run below curl requests in a folder with psw* file.

 send request to 3rd-party service. as the response you will get request key (RK). it needs for check of status: